+General access codes can be programmed to work on partition 1, partition 2 or both partitions.
 General access codes can arm and disarm the system.
 When the Code Required for Bypassing option is enabled, users will need to enter a valid access code when bypassing zones.
 Individual access codes can have the Zone Bypassing attribute disabled under Access Code Attribute programming.
 For more information regarding access code options, please see Section 5.1 - "Programming Security Codes."